KonuTech/data-engineering-zoomcamp-capstone-01/README.md

 Overall, these two Airflow DAGs work in tandem to maintain the integrity and timeliness of seismic data ingestion, offering a robust solution for continuous data processing and analysis.

-## Training

-The experiments conducted resulted in several different training runs, using various architectures of CNNs (convolutional neural networks).
-Various versions of pre-trained models were employed in the hope of improving the quality of the champion model.
-The impact of so-called Transfer Learning can be observed both [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-02/blob/main/notebooks/02_get_champion_binary_classifier.ipynb) and on [Kaggle](https://www.kaggle.com/code/konutech/machine-learning-zoomcamp-pizza-classifier/notebook), where you can run the notebook responsible for training the champion model yourself.

-The list of pre-trained models used in experiments where transfer learning approach was applied:
-* Xception
-* EfficientNetB3
-* InceptionV3
-* EfficientNetB5
-* VGG16

-## Model deployment and serving

-The model was first tested as a containerized Flask app.
-Afterwards, the model was served as a Kind Kubernetes cluster.
-To see how to apply the model, look into the details below.

 ### Applied technologies

 | Name             | Scope                             | Description                                                                                                            |